TyBruceChen/Tutorial-Conda-cuDNN-NCCL-installation-for-Pytorch/README.md

 For Windows, make sure the following ```PATH``` are properly added into your System Environment after installing anaconda/miniconda: \
 ![image](https://github.com/user-attachments/assets/05632f29-d5a4-4ac4-9978-cb90ae9de49e) \
 This can be verified through ```where conda``` and ```where python```. \
 For VScode, there's probably a display issue when activating conda environments; see here: [activate_issue](https://github.com/microsoft/vscode-python/wiki/Activate-Environments-in-Terminal-Using-Environment-Variables).
 To activate Environment, use ```ctrl+ shift+ p``` to select the wanted conda environment as the interpreter.
 Then, open the terminal.
+When downloading python packages at conda environs, do not use Clash Verge proxy: [SSLerror by Clash Verge April 4, 2025](https://github.com/zzzgydi/clash-verge/issues/888).

 ### 8. Some torch functions that may helps debugging if error occurs: